To get access to this course please click here to register. You will be verified and notified of approval.

 - Foundations essential to enable eventual enhancement of performance

 The lectures by Prof McGill can be viewed at your own pace.
+You have 1 full year to access and review all lecture material.

 After completion of the course you will feel empowered to provide unique guidance in the application of this knowledge to the clinic, workplace, rehabilitation centre, and sports field.